fluxninja/aperture/docs/content/reference/policies/spec.md

 <dt>dry_run</dt>
 <dd>

-(bool) Decides whether to run the pod scaler in dry-run mode.
+(bool, default: `false`) Decides whether to run the pod scaler in dry-run mode.
 Dry run mode ensures that no scaling is invoked by this pod scaler.
 Useful for observing the behavior of Scaler without disrupting any real traffic.

 @gotags: default:"false"